johnedstone/django-oidc-client-ex/README.md

 - *Current Issue: cffi-1.9.1-cp34-cp34m-manylinux1_x86_64.whl is not a supported wheel on this platform*
 - *No package 'libffi' found*
+- Currently building image witl libffi and testing on S2I and origin
 - Based on Openshift Django Example [link](https://github.com/openshift/django-ex)
 - Copied wsgi.py up one level to be compatible with Origin/Openshift
 - Example creating a new app: